flagcampteam5/ExpressBotBackend/setup-README.md

 if you see a warning as

 ```
-fatal: The current branch my-master has no upstream branch.
+fatal: The current branch [your branch name] has no upstream branch.
 To push the current branch and set the remote as upstream, use
-git push --set-upstream origin my-master
+git push --set-upstream origin [your branch name]
 ```
-follow it and run ``git push --set-upstream origin my-master``.
+follow it and run ``git push --set-upstream origin [your branch name]``.

 After that you will see a successful message as

 ```
-remote: Create a pull request for 'my-master' on GitHub by visiting:
+remote: Create a pull request for '[your branch name]' on GitHub by visiting:
 remote:      https://github.com/flagcampteam5/ExpressBotBackend/pull/new/[your branch name]
 ```